Living With Untreated Bipolar Disorder

 - Inability to sleep, overwhelming restlessness

 - Continual tiredness and no desire to get out of bed—for long periods at a time

-- Loss of appetite, significant weight loss
+- Loss of appetite, significant weight loss or weight gain

 - Little or no sexual energy

 - Inability to focus, stay on task and remember information